TheBoxyBear/charttools/docs/FileFormats/midi.md

 ### Dance Track

-This includes `PART DANCE`.
+This track is a 4-lane Dance mode similar to that of Dance Dance Revolution, In The Groove, and StepMania.

+- `PART DANCE` - Dance

 #### Dance Notes

-- 116 - Star Power
+- 116 - Star Power/Overdrive Marker
-- 103 - Solo
+- 103 - Solo Marker
 - 99  - Challenge Right
 - 98  - Challenge Up
 - 97  - Challenge Down